 What is Riverfly Monitoring?

-Riverfly monitoring is fantastic way to record the health of our river ecosystems, monitor local wildlife and enjoy time in nature.
-Carrying out riverfly monitoring also enables large scale recording and reporting of pollution incidents.
-Serious pollution incidents can occur in our watercourses, spelling disaster for river ecology.
-Regular monitoring is the best way of identifying such incidents early and enable a rapid response.
+Monitoring riverflies is fascinating way to record the health of our river ecosystems, discover local wildlife and enjoy time in nature.
+Carrying out riverfly monitoring also enables rapid identification and reporting of pollution incidents.

-ARMI is already used widely in the UK as a 'neighbourhood watch' for rivers, practiced by anglers, environmentalists and community groups.
+RMI is used widely in the UK as a 'neighbourhood watch' for rivers, practiced by anglers, community groups and river practitioners.
 It has proven effective in identifying pollution incidents and ensuring action is taken.
 In several cases this has led to prosecution of polluters by the statutory authorities and has prevented similar future incidents.
-ARMI will be recognised on all Water Framework Directive River Basin Management Plans in England and Wales.

 Get involved in Riverfly Monitoring!

-Riverfly monitoring groups are active on the following rivers in the Colne catchment:
+Local Riverfly monitoring groups are active on the following rivers in the Colne catchment:

-Colne - Friends of Oxhey Park/North Harrow Waltonians Angling Soc./Bath Road Piscatorial Soc.
+Colne - Friends of Oxhey Park / North Harrow Waltonians Angling Soc. / Bath Road Piscatorial Soc.

 Ver – Ver Valley Society & Redbournbury Fishery

-Gade - The Friends of Gadebridge Park/Friends of Croxley Common
+Gade - The Friends of Gadebridge Park / Friends of Croxley Common

 Bulbourne - The Box Moor Trust